Programming-M30299/week-1-code/README.md

-# Code from week 1
+# Code from Week 1

 A repository containing the examples from the worksheet.

 ## Contents

-- `examples.py` - A file containing the examples from the worksheet.
+- `pract1.py` - A file containing the examples from the worksheet.
   Copy the contents of this file into your file and run the functions to see what they do.
 - `README.md` - This file.
 - `.gitignore` - A file telling git to ignore certain files (e.g. `.pyc` files).